Photo of author

 Shelly Caruso, BSN, RN

-Risk for Infection Nursing Diagnosis & Care Plan
+Risk for Infection Nursing Diagnosis & Care Plans

-This article can help you determine what to consider when planning care for a patient with risk for infection.
+This article can help you determine what to consider when planning care for a patient who is at risk for infection.
 Patients at risk for infection are those whose immune system or natural defenses are compromised.
-These patients have inadequate protection from pathogenic organisms, and it is important to plan nursing interventions and care to provide additional … Read more
+These patients have inadequate protection from pathogenic organisms, and it is important to plan nursing interventions and care to … Read more

-Risk for Bleeding Nursing Diagnosis & Care Plan
+Risk for Bleeding Nursing Diagnosis & Care Plans

-This article can be used as a tool to create a plan of care for a patient with a risk for bleeding.
+This article can be used to create a plan of care for a patient with a risk for bleeding.
 Risk for bleeding is commonly defined as a risk for a decrease in blood volume to an extent that health is jeopardized.
-Patient outcomes can be improved using risk for bleeding assessments and … Read more
+Patient outcomes can be improved using risk for bleeding assessments and interventions to prevent … Read more

-Impaired gas exchange is a disruption of the oxygen and carbon dioxide exchange in the lung tissues.
+Impaired gas exchange is when there is a disruption of the oxygen and carbon dioxide exchange in the lung tissues.
 This nursing diagnosis can be a serious health threat usually closely associated with other nursing diagnoses like ineffective breathing pattern or ineffective airway clearance.
-Causes Impaired gas exchange can result from any condition that compromises a patient’s airway, … Read more
+Causes (Related to) Impaired gas exchange can result from any condition … Read more

-Urinary Tract Infection Nursing Diagnosis & Care Plan
+Urinary Tract Infection (UTI): Nursing Diagnoses, Care Plans, Assessment & Interventions

-Urinary tract infections (UTIs) are the result of pathogens invading the urethra, bladder, and/or kidneys.
-They are one of the most common hospital-acquired infections.
-When this type of infection occurs as a result of urinary catheterization it is known as a catheter-associated urinary tract infection (CAUTI.)
-Many guidelines exist to help prevent nosocomial UTIs and … Read more
+Urinary tract infections (UTIs) result from pathogens invading the urethra, bladder, and/or kidneys.
+While any bacteria can cause UTIs, Escherichia coli is the bacteria typically responsible.
+UTIs are one of the most common hospital-acquired infections.
+When this type of infection occurs due to urinary catheterization, it is known as a catheter-associated urinary tract infection (CAUTI). … Read more

 Acute Pain Nursing Diagnosis & Care Plans